Application note: Real-time monitoring of FFAs & FAMEs during edible oil refining process with an in-line process analyser, the IRmadillo

 There is a need in the edible oil industry to accurately monitor components such as free fatty acids (FFAs) and fatty acid methyl esters (FAMEs) to accurately dose the process for alkali neutralisation.
 Current technologies struggle to accurately monitor these components in real time.
-Here we successfully demonstrate how the Keit IRmadillo FTIR spectrometer can provide real-time, in-line analysis of FFAs and FAMEs thereby making it a powerful monitoring solution in the production of edible oils.
+Here we successfully demonstrate how the Keit IRmadillo FTIR spectrometer can provide real-time, in-line analysis of FFAs and FAMEs thereby making it a powerful monitoring solution in the processing of edible oils.

 Refining of edible oils is a key part of the food supply chain, with many different steps and processes.
 These range from simple filtration steps through to complex enzymatic or chemical reactions.
 Monitoring these processes in-line remains a challenge, but the benefits of doing so can be significant: ‘What you don’t measure, you can’t control’.